-SummerPrep runs Monday - Friday, for three weeks starting in late June from 8:00 a.m. – 12:00 p.m, is FREE for all students, and fills up quickly, so sign up as soon as possible!
+SummerPrep runs Monday - Friday, for three weeks starting in early July from 8:00 a.m. – 12:00 p.m, requires a $15 registration fee, and fills up quickly, so sign up as soon as possible!
 An afternoon program running from 12:00-4:30pm is available for a fee of $300 per student.
-Students may enroll in the morning only program (free) or the morning + afternoon program (full day, $300), but there is no option to enroll in only the afternoon program.
+Students may enroll in the morning only program ($15) or the morning + afternoon program (full day, $300), but there is no option to enroll in only the afternoon program.

-The morning only program is FREE to all enrolled students.
+The morning only program is $15 to all enrolled students, due upon registration.
 The total fee for the SummerPrep full day program is $300 per child.
-Half of the fee will be due to Community Prepatory School on June 26th and the balance will be due no later than the first day of the program, June 30th .
+Half of the fee will be due to Community Prepatory School on June 26th and the balance will be due no later than the first day of the program, July 6th .
 Students not enrolled in the full day program will be charged a single day enrollment fee of $30 (per day) if they stay for the full program.
 If a student is picked up from the morning program at or after 1pm, there will be a charge of $15 for that day.

 Breakfast: served daily from 8 am–8:30 am